bscothern/ConfigArgumentParser/README.md

 ## Known Issues
 * Because of how `ConfigArgumentParser` has to function to allow normal usage of your commands and the config options you can't have any auto complete help with supplying the arguments it supports.
+* No way to automatically grab and run config file when running executables.
 * You cannot override config settings from the command line
 * You cannot add aditional settings from the command line when a config file is used.